ReferralJoe/jobs_web_scrapper/README.md

 The entrypoint to the program gets an input of a company's website URL and the program returns all open positions.
 The program identifies the ATS and runs the specific ATS adapter, the output has the same format for any ATS.

-**Status**:  Alpha
+**Status**:  1.0.0
-The program is ready for the work, however, it needs further testing and interface set-up.[CHANGELOG](CHANGELOG.md).
+The program is ready for the work, however, it needs further testing and addition of new .[CHANGELOG](CHANGELOG.md).

 ## Requirements